 Always set goals, but never follow through?
-Then, start tracking the habits you need to develop.
-You can use a bullet journal, a simple printable or an app to get started with these habit tracker ideas!
+Then, start tracking the habits you want to develop in order to achieve your goals.
+To do this, you can use a bullet journal, an app or download the free printable habit tracker you’ll find in this post!
+Get started with these 47 habit tracker ideas!

 Disclaimer: Some of the links in this post might be affiliate links.
 This means that if you click on the link and make a purchase, I’ll receive a small commission – at no extra cost for you, which helps me cover the costs for this blog.